hex0cter/js-injector/README.md

-# js-injector
+# javascript-injector
-Chrome extension for injecting javascript to the webpage you are visiting
+Chrome extension for injecting javascript to the webpage you are visiting.

 ## Install
-You can install the extension from [here](https://chrome.google.com/webstore/detail/javascript-injector/ejnccfcackblkelbafbolcpjfpcmbplg).
+You can install the extension from [chrome web store](https://chrome.google.com/webstore/detail/javascript-injector/ejnccfcackblkelbafbolcpjfpcmbplg).

 ## License